 17. Serve jeera milagu rasam plain or accompanied with rice, sambar and a side vegetable South Indian dish like carrot poriyal, beetroot poriyal or cabbage thoran.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 - 2 dry red chilies, halved and deseeded

 - 6 to 7 medium sized garlic

-- ½ tbsp tightly packed seedless tamarind soaked in ½ cup warm water
+- ½ tablespoon tightly packed seedless tamarind, soaked in ½ cup warm water

 - 1 medium tomato, crushed or chopped